Who I Teach

-My harmonica heroes include Howard Levy (jazz), Deford Bailey and Sonny Terry (country blues), George Winston and Brendan Power (Irish), but I first became interested in the harmonica because of Bob Dylan and those early Beatles tunes, like “Love Me Do” and “Please Please Me.”
+My harmonica heroes include Howard Levy (jazz), Deford Bailey and Sonny Terry (country blues), Brendan Power and James Conway (Irish), and I first became interested in the harmonica because of Bob Dylan and two early Beatles tunes that featured harmonica intros, “Love Me Do” and “Please Please Me.”

 Speaking more generally, I’m also a fan of Sting, The Police, R.E.M., The Smiths, The Cure, Jeff Buckley, Miles Davis, Charlie Parker, Pat Metheny, Thelonius Monk, Joni Mitchell, Prince, Johnny Cash, Hank Williams, Willie Nelson, Tori Amos, Leonard Cohen, Jane’s Addiction, Smashing Pumpkins, Ani DiFranco, New Order, Depeche Mode, John Fahey, Kelly Joe Phelps, the Gabby Pahinui Hawaiian Band, Pierre Bensusan, Richard Thompson, lots of pre-WWII blues guys like Robert Johnson, Charley Patton, Son House, Bukka White, Skip James.

 This list is meant to give you a sense of where I’m coming from, but we’ll work on whatever you’re interested in.